OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 1. In the **stock-ticker** project, find the file **./src/functions/functions.js** and open it in your code editor.

-2. In **functions.js**, locate the `increment` function and add the following code immediately after that function.
+2. In **functions.js**, locate the `increment` function and add the following code after that function.

     ```js
     /**